mukut03/ESG-BERT/README.md

 # ESG-BERT
 Domain Specific BERT Model for Text Mining in Sustainable Investing

 The further pre-trained ESG-BERT model can be found here at this GitHub repository.
-It is PyTorch model but it can be converted into a Tensorflow model.
+It is a PyTorch model but it can be converted into a Tensorflow model.
 They can be fine-tuned using either framework.
 I found the PyTorch framework to be a lot cleaner, and easier to replicate with other models.
 However, serving the final fine-tuned model is a lot easier on TensorFlow, than on PyTorch.

 For fine-tuning the model, you can use this command to load it into PyTorch.
 ```